confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 - The `@Udf` annotation marks a method as a body of code to invoke when the function is called.
 Because ksqlDB is strongly typed, you need to supply multiple signatures if you want your function to work with different column types.
 This UDF has two signatures: one that takes integer parameters and another that takes doubles.

-- The `@UdfParameter` annotation lets you give the function parameters names, which will be rendered in `DESCRIBE` statements too.
+- The `@UdfParameter` annotation lets you give the function parameters names.
+These are rendered when using the `DESCRIBE` statement on a function.

 - This UDF uses an external parameter, `ksql.functions.formula.base.value`.
-When a UDF implements the `Configurable` interface, it will be invoked once as the server starts up. `configure()` supplies a map of ksqlDB server parameters.
+When a UDF implements the `Configurable` interface, it will be invoked once as the server starts up. `configure()` supplies a map of the parameters that ksqlDB server was started with.
 You will see how this value is populated later in the guide.

 !!! warning
     External parameters do not yet work for tabular or aggregation functions.
     Support for these function types will be added soon.

-Either continue following this guide by implementing more functions, or skip ahead to [compiling the classes](#add-the-uberjar-to-the-classpath) so you can use the functions in ksqlDB.
+Either continue following this guide by implementing more functions or skip ahead to [compiling the classes](#add-the-uberjar-to-the-classpath) so you can use the functions in ksqlDB.

 ### Tabular functions